SiobhanP1/love-running-project/README.md

 * Github was used to store and to share the repository.
 * Gitpod was used to edit the code.
 * Chrome DevTools was used to check responsiveness and for debugging.
-* Bootstrap was used to source icons and for much of the styling and layout.

 ## Testing